Javier-FernandezCarabantes/RNN-DAS/README.md

 - `dx_m`: The spatial sampling in meters (m) between channels.
 - `begin_time`: The start date in the format `'1970-01-01T00:00:00.000'`.

-To run the model, use a `file_list.txt` that contains the names (event IDs) of all the HDF5 files to be processed by the model.
-This file should list each event ID on a new line, for example:
+To run the model, you must provide a `files_id.txt` file, which lists the event IDs corresponding to the HDF5 files to be processed.
+This file should contain one event ID per line:

 ```
 event_id_1